8 Variable Decisions

 Creating a new variable

-We recommend when you are learning about REDCap, request a practice project, then go into Form 1, which gets created automatically, and play around with creating different kinds of variables.
+We recommend when you are learning about REDCap, request a practice project, then go into Form 1, which gets created automatically.
 A practice project is the best way to learn by doing.
+Play around with creating different kinds of variables.
 To request a practice project, click on My Projects in the top left corner of the page, then click on the link at the top of the next page that says “+ New Project.”
 Fill out the form and a REDCap administrator will create a “Practice/Just For Fun” project for you.
 You will get an email when the project has been created and is available to you.

 Go to My Projects